gianconce/gianconce/README.md

 **Hello :) I'm Gianmarco**

-Software engineer with interest in design, minimalism & cryptocurrencies.
+I'm a software engineer with interest in design, minimalism & cryptocurrencies.

 What I'm doing now:

 - Searching for my very first job as a software engineer
 - Looking to collaborate on an open-source project - know a good one?
-- Writing HTML, CSS, and JavaScript code on a daily basis
+- Spending 1/3 of my days writing HTML, CSS, and JavaScript
 - Getting better at Bootstrap and React